Trabectome: Method

-When ab interno trabeculectomy is combined with cataract surgery, it is initially performed for optimal angle visualization.
+When abdomino-interno trabeculectomy is combined with cataract surgery, it is initially performed for optimal angle visualization.
 Corneal clarity is often damaged during cataract surgery, and this damage may only be noticeable during gonioscopy, when the light path through the cornea is longer.
-An iris planar clear corneal incision of 1.8 mm width is made approximately 2 mm in front of the surgical limbus.
+An iris-lanar clear corneal incision of 1.8 mm width is made approximately 2 mm in front of the surgical limbus.
 Cataract surgery uses a larger keratome that requires the incision to be closed, to reduce fluid leakage.
 No viscoelastic is used, as it can cause bipolar electrodes to carbonize during the incision.
 The patient's head is then turned away from the surgeon by approximately 40 degrees, and the microscope is turned to the same extent in the opposite direction.

 Optimum gonioscopic trabecular meshwork visualization requires an angle of approximately 70 to 80 degrees between the microscope and the patient's eye.
-An incision is made, which is slightly gaped.
+An incision is made, which is slightly gaping.
 This gaping encourages hypotony and enables easy identification of Schlemm's canal from refluxed blood.
 Trypan blue can also be used to stain the trabecular meshwork [18].

 The trabectome handpiece is inserted, with irrigation turned on.
 If the anterior chamber is too shallow for it to be fully inserted, the irrigation ports in the metal sleeve can form the anterior chamber by resting against the outer edges of the incision, with the tip already inside the eye.
 Right-handed surgeons find it easiest to perform counterclockwise removal first.
 The trabectome is engaged in the trabecular meshwork.
 This is done with the tip angled 45 degrees upward, just in front of the scleral spur.
 This angle offers a pointed entry into the meshwork.
 The trabectome is then moved in a strictly parallel fashion, with no movement toward the wall of the canal.
 The handpiece is turned 180 degrees, completing the clockwise removal.
-The superior and inferior angle structures can be seen, and almost 180 degrees of meshwork is removed by tilting the goniolens toward the patient's brow and then toward their cheek.
+The superior and inferior angle structures can be seen, and almost 180 degrees of meshwork are removed by tilting the goniolens toward the patient's brow and then toward their cheek.
 This can be done in reverse, depending on which eye is operated on.

 Once complete, the trabectome is carefully removed from the eye.
 Viscoelastic is injected into the eye for pressurization, and to tamponade the reflux heme.
 If cataract surgery is to follow, the microscope and patient's head are returned to their initial positions.
-The existing access point is used, and a larger keratome employed to create a larger incision, with a self-sealing biplanar wound [2].
+The existing access point is used, and a larger keratome is employed to create a larger incision, with a self-sealing biplanar wound [2].